WireCell/wire-cell-docs/docs/install/install.md

 $ waf --prefix=/path/to/install configure build install
 ```

+(If you came here after exercising the automatic external
-Note: this is not a Worch build - there is no `--orch-config` option.
+installation, take note this is not a Worch build - there is no
+`--orch-config` option.)

 # Run-time environment

-Set up the run time environment needed by however you chose to install the externals.
+Set up your run time environment following whatever method you chose
+to supply the external packages.

 For wire-cell itself you will need to set or add to the usual: